johnwargo/random-errors-static/_posts/2021-01-27-firebase-hosting-google-domains-subdomain.md

 ![Firebase Hosting Dialog]({{site.baseurl}}/assets/firebase-custom-domain-2.png)

 In Google Domains, I tried the trick I learned in that linked article, but it didn't work because the A record doesn't need the whole fully qualified domain name (FQDN), all it needs is the subdomain as shown in the following figure.
-I whacked the domain portion from the A records and it worked like a champ.
+I whacked the domain portion from the A record and it worked like a champ.

 ![Google Domains Custom Resource Second]({{site.baseurl}}/assets/google-domains-custom-resources-4.png)